Disclaimer

 • Female Poms are independent and stubborn.
 This is due to their strong-willed temperament.

 • They demand attention and want to rule the pack.
-They determine pecking order and intent upon exercising their dominance by participating in alpha behaviors.
+They determine pecking order and intent upon exercising dominance by participating in alpha behaviors.

 • Female Pomeranians will love to be around you all day, every day.
-When the girl Pom has had enough, she will simply move away.
+When the girl Pom has had enough, she will move away.

 • Females love to exercise their dominance, and they love to get away with doing their own thing.

 • Most females are not aggressive.
-However, most fights will usually break out between two females fighting for dominance.
+However, most fights usually break out between two females fighting for dominance.

 • During the heat cycle, female Pom may become moody and withdrawn.
 This is mainly due to hormones rapidly rising and dropping.
 It may also be due to discomfort and abdominal cramping.